How do I waterproof my hiking backpack?

 When do you make your bag water repellent?

-To make your backpack or backpack water-repellent, also called impregnation, it must be provided with a PU coating on the inside.
+To make your backpack water-repellent, also known as impregnation, it must have a pu coating on the inside.
 This coating in combination with DWR provides the water-repellent function.

-Has your backpack or backpack not pu-coated?
+Does your backpack or backpack not have a pu coating?
 Then it makes no sense to impregnate it.
-Check the specifications of your backpack or it has a pu-coating.
+Check the specifications of your backpack if it has a pu coating.

-Fine, your bag does have a pu-coating!
+Great, your bag does have a pu coating!
 Then it is wise to impregnate it, but only if:

-- You have washed your backpack or backpack.
+- You just washed the backpack or backpack.

 - The product is older than 1 year.

-- Your backpack or backpack for a continuous period of 14 days is exposed to the sun.
+- Your backpack is exposed to the sun for a continuous period of 14 days.

 What do you need?

-There are various impregnation agents to make your bag water-repellent.
-Please note: you can never expect a bag of this type to be 100% waterproof.
-But if properly applied, certain impregnants certainly provide good protection.
-It is important that you ensure that your backpack is clean before impregnating it.
+There are various impregnating agents to make your bag water-repellent.
+Note: you should never expect a bag like this to be 100% waterproof.
+But if properly applied, certain impregnating agents certainly provide good protection.
+It is important that you ensure that your backpack is clean before you impregnate it.

 There are many different types of impregnating agents.
-Here at a glance you will find my recommendations:
+These are my recommendations:

-- The impregnation products of the brand Nikwax.
+- The impregnation agents from the Nikwax brand.
 Nikwax focuses specifically on outdoor related items and is also environmentally friendly.

-- The impregnation agent Seam sealer from Stimex.
-Seam Sealer ensures that the seams of your backpack are additionally protected.
-Most water comes in through the seams, so extra protection is important.
+- Sime sealer impregnant from Stimex.
+Seam Sealer ensures that the seams of your backpack are extra protected.
+This is because most of the water enters through the seams, so extra protection at that location is important.

 How do you do this?

-- Make sure your backpack or backpack is completely clean and dry.
+- Make sure the backpack or backpack is completely clean and dry.

-- Ideally you work outside.
+- Ideally, you work outside.
 Is this not possible?
-Then choose a space near a window.
-You work with a chemical agent.
+Then choose a space close to a window.
+After all, you work with a chemical agent.

-- Put your backpack on a garbage bag to protect the surface against the spray.
+- Put your backpack on a garbage bag to protect the surface from the spray.

 - Spray the backpack or backpack with the impregnating agent.
-Hold the aerosol can approximately 20 centimeters from the surface and spray in even layers.
+Hold the spray can about 20 centimeters from the surface and spray in even layers.

-- Allow the spray to dry.
-The label shows how long the drying lasts.
+- Let the spray dry.
+The label states how long this takes.

-- After you have impregnated the bag and let it dry, you can rub the seams with the seam sealer for extra protection.
-Do not forget to lubricate the seams with the zippers.
+- After you have impregnated the bag and let it dry, you can rub the seams with the seam sealer for some extra protection.
+Don't forget to grease the seams on the zippers.

 - Let your backpack dry for at least 24 hours.